 - Theoretical concepts underpinning COPE-R such as self-regulation, emotional intelligence, positive psychology, coping, resilience, and wellbeing in early childhood education.

 - A "How-To" section to guide readers in the implementation of COPE-R.

 - Over 40 activities templates (including examples of teacher’s adaptations) with easy to navigate icon legends.

-- Facilitator notes and considerations on working with younger children and children of diverse backgrounds
+- Facilitator notes and considerations for working with younger children and children of diverse backgrounds.

 Table of Contents

 Part 1: Opening Chapter Theoretical Concepts Underpinning COPE-R Other Theoretical Concepts Overview of the Coping Research An Outline of COPE_ Resilience Theoretical Basis for Each of the Topic Areas in COPE-R; Part 2: How to Use This Manual An Overview of Part 2 I. Program in Brief II.
 Icons Legend III.
 Important Considerations for Educators/Facilitators IV.
 Program Activities V. A Teacher’s Experience and Reflection on COPE-R VI.
 Supplementary Materials for Educators/ Facilitators /Teachers

 Erica Frydenberg is Associate Professor in Psychology, Melbourne Graduate School of Education, University of Melbourne, Australia.

 Janice Deans is Associate Director, Early Childhood Education, University of Melbourne, Australia.